Stakeholder Analysis and Stakeholder Management

 - Stakeholders with low power and low interest should be monitored.
 If they are positive, provide them information because their position may change over time.
 If they are negative, don’t spend too much time with them.

 Like other models, the power and interest model is helpful for managing stakeholders and their requirements.
 Establishing an efficient stakeholder analysis and management strategy is important for saving time while managing stakeholders.
 Because a project manager can not make the same effort while managing stakeholders with different priorities.
 Inherently, managing stakeholders with high power and interest is more time-consuming than managing stakeholders with low power and interest.

-Project communications plan helps the project team to understand which stakeholders they need to communicate.
-Especially in complex projects, communications plan helps to define communication routes.
+A project communications plan helps the project team to understand which stakeholders they need to communicate with.
+Especially in complex projects, a communications plan helps to define communication routes.